NPR quits Twitter after being falsely labeled as 'state-affiliated media'

 Twitter's own guidelines previously said, "State-financed media organizations with editorial independence, like the BBC in the UK or NPR in the US for example, are not defined as state-affiliated media for the purposes of this policy."

 That language has now been removed.
-In addition to NPR, Twitter recently has and the U.S. broadcaster Voice of America as government-funded media.
-Like NPR, those news outlets have taken issue with the labels.
-But neither, so far, has signaled that it would stop using Twitter.
+In addition to NPR and the BBC, Twitter recently labeled the U.S. broadcaster Voice of America as government-funded media.
 Voice of America is part of the federal U.S. Agency for Global Media.
-But its editorial independence from government officials - at times hard won - is enshrined by law.
+But its editorial independence from government officials — at times hard won — is enshrined by law.

 "The label 'government funded' is potentially misleading and could be construed as also 'government-controlled' – which VOA is most certainly not," VOA spokesperson Bridget Serchak said in a statement to NPR.